Malo (saint)

 Saint Malo (/fr/; also known as Maclou, Maloù, or in Latin as Maclovius or Machutus, c.
-27 March 520 – 15 November 621) was a Welsh mid-sixth century founder of Saint-Malo, a commune in Brittany, France.
+27 March 520 AD – 15 November 621 AD) was a Welsh mid-sixth century founder of Saint-Malo, a commune in Brittany, France.
 He was one of the seven founding saints of Brittany.

 Life

 Malo's name may derive from the Old Breton machlou, a compound of mach "warrant, hostage" and lou (or loh) "brilliant, bright, beautiful".

 Malo was probably born in Llancarfan (Wales) in approximately 520.
 He was the son of Dervel, sister of Amwn Ddu, and therefore cousin to St. Samson.
 He was placed in the abbot's care at a young age, and grew up at the abbey, where he was ordained priest and assigned the office of preacher.

 Voyages with Brendan

 As a monk at Llancarfan Abbey in Wales, Malo was known for his participation in the voyage of Brendan the Navigator.
 Malo became Brendan's favourite disciple.

 A number of legendary tales of the adventures of Brendan and Malo survive.
 According to the Voyage of Saint Brendan the Abbot, they and their companions discovered the "Island of the Blest".
 Another story tells of an encounter with Maclovius, a dead giant whom Brendan temporarily revives and baptizes.

 On a second voyage, Brendan and Malo are said to have visited and evangelized locations including Cézembre, the Orkney Islands, and the northern isles of Scotland.

 Malo and Hoel in a stained-glass window in Réguiny in Brittany, northern France.